otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 them.
 Moreover, since long-term keys are usually meant to last for years, a long time may pass between the retriever sending messages and the adversary compromising the publisher's long-term key.
-This attack is mitigated with the use of Prekey Profiles that contain shared prekeys signed by the long-term secret key, and that are reusable, as defined by Unger et al [\[2\]](#references).
+This attack is mitigated with the use of a Prekey Profile that contain shared prekeys signed by the long-term secret key, and that are reusable, as defined by Unger et al [\[2\]](#references).